yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

   [installation instructions](../../../../docs/install/README.md) if you need to create one.
-- [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).
+- [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured.
+Docker Hub will be used for a container registry).
 - Python 3.6 or above installed and running on your local machine.
   - `scikit-learn` and `bentoml` packages, run command:

     ```shell
     pip install scikit-learn
     pip install bentoml
     ```

 ## Recreating sample code

-1. Save the following code into file called `iris_classifier.py`.
-This code defines a machine learning service that requires a scikit-learn model with BentoML.
-It asks BentoML to figure out the required pip dependencies, also defined an API which is the entry point for accessing this machine learning service:
+1. This code defines a machine-learning service that requires a scikit-learn model with BentoML.
+It asks BentoML to figure out the required pip dependencies, also defined an API, which is the entry point for accessing this machine learning service.
+Save the following code into a file named `iris_classifier.pyt`:

     ```python
     from bentoml import env, artifacts, api, BentoService